 The ESG score, which ranges from 0 to 10, is a measure of an investment's risk exposure to issues arising from environmental, social and governance factors.
 The higher the Fund's ESG score is, the less exposed it is to risks related to environmental, social and governance factors and the higher its ESG credentials are.

-During the Reference period, the Fund's ESG score and individual E, S and G Pillar scores were all greater than the Investable Universe's ESG scores, as shown in Table 1 below.
+During the Reference period, the Fund's ESG score was greater than the Investable Universe's ESG score, as shown in Table 1 below.